0xis-cn/0xis-cn/blog/about.md

 ### A timeline for progenitors

 2011
-: The birth of a website of Mènglóng Gang in Microsoft FrontPage, with 'eye-protecting' orchid-coloured
+: The birth of a website of Muqliong Gang in Microsoft FrontPage, with 'eye-protecting' orchid-coloured
 [table layout](http://www.tiernok.com/posts/history-of-html-table-layouts.html),
 reading 'it is our eternal pursuit to help more people realise their dreams'.